 This Tudor mansion is a venue fit for royalty!
 Located in Essex, there are seven licensed settings within the 40 acres including the Great Tower and the Great Hall, giving you plenty of choices.

 Love the feel of rustic weddings?
 Marry in the Coach House Barn which can seat up to 100 guests.

-There are 15 bedrooms onsite including the spectacular bridal suite, complete with four-poster bed and a Jacuzzi bath.
+There are 15 bedrooms on-site including the spectacular bridal suite, complete with a four-poster bed and a Jacuzzi bath.

 If you want an authentic feel to your castle wedding, your ceremony can take place inside the Tudor Castle Keep – a space decorated with tapestries, flowers and candles.
 You can even request historic guns to be set off!